 How can you go wrong eating market fresh ingredients straight from Barcelona’s food Mecca?

 This restaurant located in the famous Boqueria Market offers five star restaurant food for the folks sitting at the 18 stools of a simple bar.
 Get the seafood platter, the wild mushroom with foie gras, or any of the steaks.

-Also a great breakfast place for their ham and egg platters.
+Also one of the best Barcelona breakfast restaurants for their ham and egg platters.

-With La Rambla so saturated with fast food options you might as well go for the best burgers.
+With Las Ramblas in Barcelona so saturated with fast food options you might as well go for the best burgers.

 Here the half Australian, half Spanish ownership looks to create an Aussie style barbecue with Mediterranean ingredients: at Bacoa you’ll find quality from the homemade roasted tomato ketchup to the artisan buns all the way to the 100% organic Pyrenees beef.

 The vegetarian burger might be the best in the city.

 €€ | Carrer dels Escudellers 10 | Metro: Drassanes (green L3)